JVM-RingBuffer/RingBuffer/README.md

 These features of object ring buffers have not yet been tested:
 - Discarding elements when full
 - `forEach()`, `contains()` and `toString()`

-## Benchmarks

-After building from source, you may run the benchmarks.

-`test` folder: write _then_ read
-`contention-test` folder: write and read at the same time

-`AbstractRingBufferTest.CONCURRENCY` is the number of threads reading and/or writing.
-You may need to tweak `AbstractTestThread.spreader` which takes care of binding each thread to its own CPU.

 ## Examples